charlieegan3/personal-website/source/blog/2012-12-05-phase-of-phablet-review.html.markdown

 It’s also made stronger with its Android bond, my favourite software features must be:

 * The slide down for notifications and common settings must be the most useful - just works perfectly and saves so much time when you’re constantly switching between WiFi and mobile data, silent and normal…
 * The way apps and widgets are handled is also great.
-The seven, totally customizable home screens took some time to get perfected but now they’re setup they’re really useful.
+The seven, totally customise home screens took some time to get perfected but now they’re setup they’re really useful.
 I have (from left to right) News; todos; popular contacts; common apps + twitter, SMS, Email, Data usage + more apps.
 * Finally, tethering is a handy feature to use on the train, and is all handled by: Android OS.

 Some of the greatest fun though is in the apps, but I’ll save them for another day.